-Despite the results so far achieved, insecurity remains the greatest barrier and challenge in achieving the project objective in the remainder of the project implementation period.
+Despite the results so far achieved (the project has contributed to relative peace), insecurity remains the greatest barrier and challenge in achieving the project objective in the remainder of the project implementation period.
 Politicians and some traders have persistently interfered with peace efforts due to selfish interest.
 Until the demarcation of boundaries particularly on the Kenya side is accomplished, politicians will continue to incite their followers to violence.
 The struggle to capture political power, thus benefit from the county limited resources continues to hinder peace building efforts especially in Marsabit County.